 Here at HighYa, we’ve also reviewed several budget clothing websites.
 One, TB Dress, is listed by Knock Off Nightmares as a scam website.
 Our reader’s reviews leave us on the fence about Sammydress; however, budget alternative Red Dress Boutique receives some positive ratings.

-How To Protect Yourself From Buying A Knock Off Prom Or Wedding Dress?
+How to Protect Yourself from Buying a Fake Designer Prom or Wedding Dress?

 To avoid being another internet horror story, follow the following tips when shopping online:

-- Check the retailer’s name against those known scam websites listed above, and the names listed on Knock Off Nightmare.
+Check the retailer’s name against those known scam websites listed above.

 What if the website you wanted to purchase from turns out to be a scam, but you can’t afford to buy from an authorized retailer?

 For prom dresses, in particular, off-the-rack shopping varies from place to place.
 But, unless you live in a sparsely populated area, chances are there’s at least one great seamstress or tailor nearby!